Bread Size for Sandwich Maker: Which Bread Fits? (2026)

 How Thick Can the Bread Be?

-The ideal bread thickness for a sandwich maker is about 12 mm to 13 mm, which is standard sliced-bread thickness.
-You can go up to roughly 16 mm to 19 mm only if your maker has a deep grill cavity.
-Past that, the lid cannot press down enough to seal the sandwich, and the centre stays cold.
+The ideal bread thickness is about 12 to 13 mm.
+That is standard sliced-bread thickness.
+You can go up to 16 to 19 mm only if your maker has a deep grill.
+Past that, the lid cannot press down to seal the sandwich.
+Then the centre stays cold.

 Thickness matters more than people expect.
 A slice that is too thick stops the two plates from meeting.
-The edges then leak filling, and the toast browns on the outside while staying soft inside.
+Then the edges leak filling.
+The toast browns outside but stays soft inside.
 Thinner is safer for a clean, sealed sandwich.

-Thickness rule: About 12-13 mm (half an inch) is the trouble-free slice thickness for sandwich makers; 16-19 mm works only in deeper grill cavities - Eat Healthy 365, 2026.
+Thickness rule: About 12 to 13 mm, or half an inch, is the easy slice thickness.
+A 16 to 19 mm slice works only in deeper grill cavities - Eat Healthy 365, 2026.

 | Slice Thickness | How It Behaves | Verdict |